 Each department's MDPH is responsible for matters concerning disability.

 National French associations for mental and physical disability

 Handicap.fr: French website with general information, articles, resources and legal information on a number of subdomains:

-Association des Paralysés de France: French website with news, information and advice for people living with paralysis in France.
+Association des Paralysés de France: News, information and advice for people living with paralysis in France.

 Autisme France: National association helping autistic people and their families